 Cook the Flageolet ( Preheat oven to 300 F.)

 - Drain the beans.
 In a Dutch oven, heat the olive oil over medium heat.
 Add the onion, carrots, and celery, and saute until the vegetables start to soften.
 Add the garlic, chopped sage, thyme, rosemary sprig, and fennel seeds.
 Saute for 1 to 2 minutes.
 Add bay leaves, red pepper chili flakes, beans, and turkey stock.
 Season with salt and pepper.
 Bring to a quick boil.
-Cover the Dutch oven with a lid and bake the beans in the oven for about 30 minutes.2 tbsp extra virgin olive oil, 2 carrots, 2 onion, 2 celery stalks, 2 garlic clove, 5 sage leaves, 1/4 tsp thyme leaves, 1 sprig fresh rosemary , 3 bay leaf, 20 fl oz Turkey Stock, 1 tsp red pepper flakes
+Cover the Dutch oven with a lid and bake the beans in the oven for about 30 minutes.2 tbsp extra virgin olive oil, 2 carrots, 2 onion, 2 celery stalks, 2 garlic clove, 5 sage fresh, 1 sprig thyme fresh, 1 sprig rosemary, fresh , 3 bay leaf, 1 tsp red pepper flakes

 Increase oven temp to 350 F.